programminghistorian/ph-submissions/en/drafts/originals/data-into-choropleth-maps-with-python-and-folium.md

 ## Introduction

-[Choropleth maps](https://en.wikipedia.org/wiki/Choropleth_map) are an excellent tool for discovering and demonstrating patterns in data that might be otherwise hard to discern.
-My grandfather, who worked at the [US Census Bureau](https://en.wikipedia.org/wiki/United_States_Census_Bureau), loved to pore over the tables of [The Statistical Abstract of the United States](https://www.census.gov/library/publications/time-series/statistical_abstracts.html).
+[Choropleth maps](https://perma.cc/B38C-9JXN) are an excellent tool for discovering and demonstrating patterns in data that might be otherwise hard to discern.
+My grandfather, who worked at the [US Census Bureau](https://perma.cc/4WZ5-NCRJ), loved to pore over the tables of [The Statistical Abstract of the United States](https://perma.cc/89KC-NYLH).
 But tables are hard for people to understand: visualizations (like maps) are more helpful, as Alberto Cairo argues in _How Charts Lie_.[^1]

 Choropleth maps are often used in the media to visualize geographic information which varies by region, such as [Covid-19 infection/death rates](https://www.nytimes.com/interactive/2021/us/covid-cases.html#maps), or [education spending per pupil](https://www.reddit.com/r/MapPorn/comments/bc9jwu/us_education_spending_map/).
-Wired describes[^2] how [Kenneth Field](https://carto.maps.arcgis.com/home/user.html?user=cartogeek) produced a [gallery](https://carto.maps.arcgis.com/apps/MinimalGallery/index.html?appid=b3d1fe0e8814480993ff5ad8d0c62c32#) of different maps representing the 2016 United States electoral results.
+Wired describes[^2] how [Kenneth Field](https://perma.cc/EAD7-8ZNB) produced a [gallery](https://carto.maps.arcgis.com/apps/MinimalGallery/index.html?appid=b3d1fe0e8814480993ff5ad8d0c62c32#) of different maps representing the 2016 United States electoral results.
 US election maps are often colored in simple blue and red – for [democrats](https://en.wikipedia.org/wiki/Democratic_Party_(United_States)) or [republicans](https://en.wikipedia.org/wiki/Republican_Party_(United_States)) – showing which party won in each state or county.
 But most regions are not *all* red or *all* blue: most are shades of purple, as Field's gallery shows.
 Representing data in this way reveals patterns that might otherwise be hard to discern: choropleth maps allow users to tell different, perhaps more nuanced, stories about data.

 The Python programming language, combined with the Folium library, makes creating choropleth maps quick and easy, as this lesson will show.
 This lesson will show how to create a choropleth map using two data files:
 * A file with the data to count and visualize: the 'Fatal Force' dataset
 * A file with data about the shapes (in this case, counties) to draw on the map: the 'cartographic boundaries' file

 First, however, you need to make sure your data has been arranged properly.
 Unfortunately, 'properly arranged' data is not something one usually encounters in the real world.
 Thus, most of this lesson will demonstrate techniques to organize your data so that it can produce a useful choropleth map.
-This will include joining your data to 'shape files' that define [county](https://en.wikipedia.org/wiki/County_(United_States)) boundaries, which will allow you to create a basic choropleth map.
+This will include joining your data to 'shape files' that define [county](https://perma.cc/X8GY-PBLT) boundaries, which will allow you to create a basic choropleth map.
 Because a basic choropleth map isn't always especially informative, this lesson will show you additional ways to manipulate your data to produce more meaningful maps.

 ### Lesson Goals

 At the end of this lesson, you will be able to:
 * Load several types of data from web sources
 * Use Pandas and GeoPandas to create clean datasets that can be mapped
-* Associate latitude/longitude points with county names, FIPS codes, and geometry 'shapes'
+* Associate latitude/longitude points with county names, FIPS codes, and geometric shapes
 * Create a basic choropleth map
 * Reflect on some issues that map designers need to consider, especially the problem of highly skewed data distributions
-* Process numeric data to plot 'rates' of deaths, rather than 'numbers' of deaths ('population normalization')
+* Process numeric data to plot rates of deaths, rather than numbers of deaths ('population normalization')
 * Enhance a basic Folium map with pop-up boxes that display specific data for each geographic region

 ### Other *Programming Historian* lessons

-*Programming Historian* has several other lessons under the ['mapping' rubric](https://programminghistorian.org/en/lessons/?topic=mapping).
-These include an [introduction to Google Maps](https://programminghistorian.org/en/lessons/googlemaps-googleearth); several lessons on [QGIS](https://www.qgis.org/) explaining how to [install it](https://programminghistorian.org/en/lessons/qgis-layers), [add historical georeferences](https://programminghistorian.org/en/lessons/georeferencing-qgis) and [create layers](https://programminghistorian.org/en/lessons/vector-layers-qgis); directions on [how to use Map Warper](https://programminghistorian.org/en/lessons/introduction-map-warper) to stretch historical maps to fit modern models; and [how to use Story Map JS](https://programminghistorian.org/en/lessons/displaying-georeferenced-map-knightlab-storymap-js) to create interactive stories that combine maps and images.
+*Programming Historian* has several other lessons under the ['mapping' rubric](/en/lessons/?topic=mapping).
+These include an [introduction to Google Maps](/en/lessons/googlemaps-googleearth); several lessons on [QGIS](https://www.qgis.org/) explaining how to [install it](/en/lessons/qgis-layers), [add historical georeferences](/en/lessons/georeferencing-qgis) and [create layers](/en/lessons/vector-layers-qgis); directions on [how to use Map Warper](/en/lessons/introduction-map-warper) to stretch historical maps to fit modern models; and [how to use Story Map JS](/en/lessons/displaying-georeferenced-map-knightlab-storymap-js) to create interactive stories that combine maps and images.

-The *Programming Historian* lesson closest to this one explains [how to create HTML web maps with Leaflet and Python](https://programminghistorian.org/en/lessons/mapping-with-python-leaflet).
+The *Programming Historian* lesson closest to this one explains [how to create HTML web maps with Leaflet and Python](/en/lessons/mapping-with-python-leaflet).
 However, using Leaflet directly may be challenging for some users, since it requires an understanding of CSS and JavaScript.
 The advantage of this lesson is that the [Folium](https://python-visualization.github.io/folium/) library we'll use automates the creation of Leaflet maps.
 This will allow you to create a wide variety of interactive maps *without* needing to know JavaScript or CSS: you only need to know Python, which is somewhat easier.

 ## Lesson Prerequisites